Emmanuelle Guyon, the mirror of your emotions

 Invitation to creation

-We sincerely hope that this journey through various civilizations and cultures, which we have undertaken together, has inspired you as much as it has inspired us.
+We sincerely hope that this fascinating journey through ancient civilizations and diverse cultures, which we have shared with you, has sparked your curiosity and inspired your imagination as much as it has inspired us.